Nifty July futures at premium

-Tata Consultancy Services (TCS), Reliance Industries (RIL) and Tata Steel were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries (RIL), HDFC Bank and Infosys were the top traded individual stock futures contracts in F&O segment of NSE.

 The July 2022 F&O contracts will expire on 28 July 2022.